daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 a change in sentiment, a change in emotion, the lack of voice activity, or something else?

-In the simplest case, we can develop a time-domain energy-based algorithm which may translate to one of many possible definitions on a case-by-case basis.
+One simple idea that we'll explore is a time-domain energy-based algorithm which may translate to one of many possible definitions on a case-by-case basis.

 We can track the signal's energy over time and insert ads where the energy is lower